 - Once projects receive allocation the Office of the State Treasurer schedules the bonds for sale.
 CPCFA utilizes a Bond Trustee to distribute the bond proceeds to the borrower and, on behalf of bondholders, to collect and disburse bond payments.

-Inquiries may be directed to CPCFA, attention Doreen Smith, Program Manager
+Inquiries may be directed to CPCFA, attention Deanna Hamelin, Program Manager

 The California Pollution Control Financing Authority complies with the Americans With Disabilities Act